rabbitmq/rabbitmq-website/site/management.md

 This is true for all endpoints except `GET /definitions` and `POST /definitions`.
 Those endpoints require the token to be passed in the `token` query string parameter.

-### Minimum scope required and how the UI determines the username from the token

-At a minimum, RabbitMQ requires the the `openid` scope because it uses some claims in the *id token* to determine the username and to display this username on the top right corner of the management UI.
-The *id token* is returned by the Authorization server if the `openid` scope is included in the authorization request.

-RabbitMQ reads the `user_name` claim from the *id_token*.
-If the token does not contain the `user_name`, RabbitMQ uses the `sub` claim.

 ### Configure which scopes RabbitMQ requests to the authorization server

 It is possible to configure which OAuth 2.0 scopes RabbitMQ should claim when redirecting the user to the authorization server.